Notice of Pre-AIA or AIA Status

 Hecht(0016, “or” is a choice, allow the employe to get maximum matching)

-transmitting the supplemental monetary contribution to the employer or each employee directly on behalf of a financial or ledger account funded or credited with the selected monetary contribution or the equivalent value of shares which when sold would fund an exercise price amount of each employee during the offering period, each financial or ledger account used to purchase shares of employer stock via the employee stock purchase plan at the end of the offering period,
+transmitting the supplemental monetary contribution to the employer or each employee on behalf of a financial or ledger account funded or credited with the selected monetary contribution or the equivalent value of shares which when sold would fund an exercise price amount of each employee during the offering period, each financial or ledger account used to purchase shares of employer stock via the employee stock purchase plan at the end of the offering period,

 Hecht(0021, supplemental funds…. “or” is a choice again, only one of is required)

-Hecht( 0026-7, through 30, examples where the employee can take advantage of the employee stock program, here again it’s a choice of many “or’s)
+Hecht(0026-7, through 30, examples where the employee can take advantage of the employee stock program, here again it’s a choice of many “or’s)

 to the third party from the employer or employee, the required number of shares of employer stock or other stock, or an equivalent amount of cash or other consideration; disbursing, via the share disbursement module, to each of the plurality of employees from the employer, a number of shares of employer stock or cash equal to a difference between the number of shares of employer stock acquired using an aggregate of the selected monetary contribution and the supplemental monetary contribution,